The End of Manual-Only Coding: Why AI Agent Orchestration Changes Software Delivery

 API design and full-stack implementation.
 Product brief in.
 Complete working API out — with typed request/response schemas, validation, error handling, authentication middleware, rate limiting, logging, and OpenAPI documentation.
 The kind of implementation that used to take a week of focused engineering work.

-The architecture of a zero-manual-coding team
+The architecture of an agent-orchestrated team

 The workflow looks nothing like traditional software development: